phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.3.7 - July 24, 2012

+- Update eval of isRunning to isRunning is true to try and solve not having growl installed issue

 ### 1.3.6 - April 8, 2012

 - Added version variable to show Spotify version and copy to clipboard